tejaswigowda/book.programmingthecloud.com/src/fewtech/js/functions.md

 # Functions

-Function in JS allow you to reuse code (easy to copy bits) again-and-again with differemt inputs(known as **arguments**) and depending ion the input the function does computation (**processing of statements**) and returns an output (known as **return value**).
+Function in JS allow you to reuse code (easy to copy bits) again-and-again with differemt inputs(known as **arguments**).
+Depending on the input the function does computation (**processing of statements**) and returns an output (known as **return value**).

  <img style="display:block;margin:auto" src='../../imgs/functionBD.png'>
  <figcaption> Fig: 6.6.1 <code>function()</code> Block Diagram</figcaption>

-Syntactically the function is a code block (a list of statements) that assume treat input arguments as local variables.
+Syntactically the function is a code block (a list of statements) that treat input arguments as local variables.
 It returns an empty value (when no return statement is found, or there is an empty `return` statement) or any JS variable.
-The return value can be captured by a JS variable.
+The return value can be assigned to any JS variable.

 ```js